-- Student Health Council
+Youth Health Council

 WHĀNAU CENTRE INITIATIVES

-The “Break Free” project is a culturally responsive two year intervention which aims to develop new pathways for students who present with a range of behaviours and/or histories which create major barriers to engagement in learning.
+The “Break Free” project is a culturally responsive intervention which aims to develop new pathways for students who present with a range of behaviours and/or histories which create major barriers to engagement in learning.
 The purpose of the project is to personalise the response and support to the specific needs of each student to enable them to break free from the transcript they believe they have to follow or live up to, and develop a new story (restorying), by determining and agreeing on the way forward.
 The Break Free Project was implemented in 2013, and is led by Whānau Centre staff together with teachers and whānau.

-WHĀNAU CENTRE STAFF 2017
+WHĀNAU CENTRE STAFF 2019